drupalprojects/yamaps/README.txt

 * Configure field format.

-Provides configurable amount of "Yandex Maps" blocks to display maps in any regions of the website.
+Provides configurable amount of "Yandex Maps" blocks to display maps in any regions of the website (module "Block" must be enabled for using it).
 Block may also present map as a "Dynamic" (interactive object) or "Static" (image).
 To add "Yandex Maps" block perform following steps: